📗Foreword

 🎯 Assessable assessments

-A significant evolution lies in the evaluation and audit of results, now available on request, meeting varied needs such as regulatory compliance, assurance on the reliability of one's approach for a better transition, quality control of stakeholder assessments, and communication transparency.
+A significant evolution lies in the evaluation and audit of results, now available on request, meeting varied needs such as regulatory compliance, assurance on the reliability of one’s approach for a better transition, quality control of stakeholders’ assessments, and transparency in communication.

-Beyond the technical aspect, this standardisation of verifications implies the mobilisation of new functions, notably experts in financial accounting, underlining the move towards a more holistic and regulated approach.
+Beyond the technical aspect, this standardisation of verifications implies the involvement of new functions, notably experts in financial accounting, underlining the move towards a more holistic and regulated approach.

 🧩 A more modern method format

-The document as a whole is over 300 pages, which is why it is accompanied by a summary of the 10-page method, free and downloadable, which condenses the most structuring information of the Bilan Carbone® method.
+The document as a whole is more than 300 pages, which is why it is associated with a summary of the method of 10 pages, free and downloadable, which condenses the most structuring information of the Bilan Carbone® method.

 ⏳ Continuous evolutions and improvements

-Bilan Carbone® aims to be dynamic and alive.
-Work on the method continues in discussion with the carbon accounting ecosystem within a continuous improvement logic.
-The next reflections will be focused in 2025 on Product footprint, Territory footprint, or on framing Bilan Carbone® with regard to avoided and sequestered emissions.
+The Bilan Carbone® method aims to be dynamic and living.
+Work on the method continues in discussion with the carbon accounting ecosystem within a logic of continuous improvement.
+The next reflections in 2025 will focus on Product footprint, Territory footprint, or on framing the Bilan Carbone® concerning avoided and sequestered emissions.
 Consequently, updates will evolve this guide.
 Each new methodological integration will be the subject of a publication transparent.
-Any significant update will lead to free upgrade trainings provided to the ABC community by its training partners.
+Any major update will lead to free refresher training provided to the ABC community by its training partners.

-• A method initially developed by ADEME and Jean-Marc Jancovici of the consultancy Manicore, and today developed and updated by the Association for Low Carbon Transition (ABC).
-This method enables the quantification and reduction of GHG emissions.
+A method initially developed by ADEME, and Jean‑Marc Jancovici of the engineering firm Manicore, and today developed and updated by the Association for Low Carbon Transition (ABC).
+This method makes it possible to quantify and reduce GHG emissions.
 It can be applied to organisations, products or territories.

-• The tools published by ABC, which facilitate the calculations allowing the quantification of GHG emissions, as well as the associated user manuals.
+The tools published by ABC, which facilitate the calculations enabling the quantification of GHG emissions, as well as the associated user manuals.

-• The training organisations required to apply the Bilan Carbone® method, which are provided by partners authorised by ABC.
+The training organisations required to apply the Bilan Carbone® method, which are provided by partners accredited by ABC.

-The result of the Bilan Carbone® approach applied to an organisation may be named:
+The result of the Bilan Carbone® approach applied to an organisation can be named:

-• Bilan Carbone® at Beginner, Intermediate or Advanced level, depending on the maturity level chosen by the organisation.
+Bilan Carbone® at Beginner, Intermediate or Advanced level, according to the maturity level chosen by the organisation.

-• Bilan Carbone® evaluated at Beginner, Intermediate or Advanced level, depending on the maturity level chosen by the organisation, and if the organisation's Bilan Carbone® has been evaluated using the associated procedures.
+Bilan Carbone® evaluated at Beginner, Intermediate or Advanced level, according to the maturity level chosen by the organisation, and if the organisation’s Bilan Carbone® has been evaluated using the associated procedures.

 Document architecture: how to use it?